Sandesh3011/QuadB-Assignment-todo-app/README.md

 # React To-Do Application

-This is a simple To-Do application built using ReactJS and Redux.
-The application allows users to add, view, update, and delete tasks.
-It also provides functionality to mark tasks as completed or important.
+This is a To-Do application built using ReactJS and Redux with Vite as the build tool.
+It allows users to add, view, update, and delete tasks while also providing options to mark tasks as completed, important, and set task priority.
+Additionally, it displays the weather for the selected location to help users plan tasks accordingly.

 ## Features

-- Add new tasks with title, deadline, mark as completed, and mark as important.
+- Add New Tasks – Enter a title, set a deadline, mark tasks as completed or important, and assign a priority level.
-- View all tasks in a card format.
+- View Tasks – Display all tasks in a structured card format.
 - Update tasks including modifying title, deadline, completion status, and importance.
 - Delete tasks from the list.
 - Filter tasks by completed, important, and to-do (not completed) statuses.
+- Set Task Priority – Assign priority levels (Low, Medium, High) to better organize tasks.
+- Weather Display – Shows the current weather for the selected location, helping users schedule tasks based on conditions.

 ## Technologies Used

 - ReactJS: Frontend library for building user interfaces.
+- Vite – Fast build tool for modern frontend development.
 - Redux: State management library for managing application state.
 - React Router: Declarative routing for React applications.
 - Tailwind CSS: Utility-first CSS framework for styling the application.